-The process of divorce can present so much stress and so many new responsibilities.
+Divorce is never a neutral event.
+The process of divorce can present intense emotions, stress, and many new responsibilities.
 In this process, we can forget to take care of our personal needs.
 Life goes on—your children still need you, your professional responsibilities continue, and your personal life is changing.
 Legal demands and financial pressures are swirling around you.
 While it’s hard to prioritize yourself while you have so many other items on your to-do list, self-care is an important aspect of stress management.

 How Self-Care Benefits You